Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/eng/terraform/README.md

 # Description

-This terraform script is a recreation of the Ed-Fi performance testing Azure environment.
+This terraform script creates resources to deploy the Ed-Fi performance testing Azure environment.
 This script assumes that you will at start with a resource group for all resources, and VPC(s)/subnet(s) for the VMs and other resources to reside in and connect to.

+The main script uses a common module to deploy 3 VMs.

-The resources created are:
+The common resources created in this module regardless of given variables are:

-- analytics perf testing VM
 - network security group
   - allow port 3389 from anywhere
+  - attached to VM
 - public IP
 - network interface
 - VM
-    - Standard DS11 v2 - 2 vCPU | 14GB
-    - SQL2017-WS2016 image
+  - of variable size and image
 - OS disk
-    - 127 GB
-  - 2 data disks
-    - 1024 GB
-  - Azure "SqlVirtualMachine" and attachment
-    - SQL Server 2017 - developer
-  - *attached to the analytics-perf-test VNET*
-- ODS perf testing VM
-  - network security group
-    - allow port 3389 from anywhere
-  - public IP
-  - network interface
-  - VM
-    - Standard DS11 v2 - 2 vCPU | 14GB
-    - sql2019-ws2019 image
-  - OS disk
-    - 127 GB
-  - data disk
-    - 8 GB
-  - Azure "SqlVirtualMachine" and attachment
-    - SQL Server 2019 - developer
-  - *attached to the tools-di-perf-test VNET*
-- DI perf testing VM
-  - network security group
-    - allow port 3389 from anywhere
-  - public IP
-  - network interface
-  - VM
+  - of variable size

-    - Standard DS11 v2 - 2 vCPU | 14GB
-    - sql2019-ws2019 image
-  - OS disk
-    - 127 GB
-  - data disk
-    - 8 GB
-  - Azure "SqlVirtualMachine" and attachment
-    - SQL Server 2019 - developer
-  - *attached to the tools-di-perf-test VNET*
+A storage account to store the terraform stage is also created.

 ## Prerequisites